mherrmann/helium/README.md

 # Selenium-python, 50% easier.

 [Selenium-python](https://selenium-python.readthedocs.io/) is great for web automation.
-Helium simplifies it.
+Helium makes it easier to use.
 For example:

 ![Helium Demo](doc/helium-demo.gif)